What are medical services in Greece like?

 When we asked expats and global nomads about the quality of medical care in Greece, they replied...

 "Greece has a well-developed healthcare system that provides a wide range of medical services.
 The country has a network of public hospitals and clinics that offer free or low-cost medical care to citizens and residents.
 Private hospitals and clinics are also available, offering a higher standard of care for those who can afford it.
 Greece also has a number of specialized medical centers that provide specialized treatments and services.
-In addition, Greece has a number of pharmacies that provide prescription and over-the-counter medications," said another expat in Greece.
+In addition, Greece has a number of pharmacies that provide prescription and over-the-counter medications," remarked another expat who made the move to Greece.

 Other Questions: